 The massive proliferation of the novel coronavirus, Covid-19, has caught the economies worldwide off-guard.
 With a gloomy Q1 2020 and an even worse Q2 2020, businesses across the globe have been impacted.
 While some have managed to be operational with employees working from home, others have come to a total standstill with forced lockdowns.
 Regardless, the upcoming times are sure to pose major adverse issues.
 People, economies, businesses, and governments will have to navigate through turbulent times for quite some time before normalcy is restored.

 While different sectors will devise their coping mechanisms, here are some common pointers for any business to begin with baby steps working towards attaining equilibrium.

 1. Prepare a retrospective plan

 The beauty of tough times is they give us a lesson for life.
 These lessons must be documented correctly and are used as a guideline for the future.
 Carry out a retrospective, brainstorming session with your core team, and find out what could have been done differently to deal with this event better.
 Collate the pointers and design a protocol for any such crisis that might happen in the future.
 It would also be a wise set up a crisis management team that can take charge in such cases.

 2. Review your business insurance policies and consider the claim

 Do a review of the fine print in those insurance policies you purchased to safeguard your business against losses.
-Figure out if your business needs to filed a claim to cover losses arising out of the Covid-19 situation.
+Figure out if your business needs to file a claim to cover losses arising out of the Covid-19 situation.
 Contact your insurance advisor for clarity as required.
 If eligible, proceed to submit the claim promptly.
 Remember that no claim or delayed claim isn’t going to help, anyway.

 3. Keep abreast of possible government assistance

 Governments are highly likely to announce packages and assistance to help businesses survive this difficult time.
 Keep a close eye on the updates and check anything relevant to your business that springs up and if it does, find out how to go about registering to take advantage.